 There are various machines where you can load money onto your OV-chipkaart, buy a season ticket or pick up an order you placed previously.

 If you only travel occasionally with HTM or if you’re only in The Hague and the surrounding area for a couple of days, HTM has various tickets that you can choose between.

 Various season tickets can be bought for travelling with HTM.
-You can choose between a Regio abonnement, Altijd Korting abonnement and HTM Avonduren abonnement.
+You can choose between a Regio abonnement and an Altijd Korting abonnement.

 Discover it all with HTM: The Hague, Delft and the surrounding area have a lot of surprising things to offer.
 Public transport is an excellent way of discovering the best events, the bustling hotspots and surprising locations in the region.